Scroll Top

 Do we change this privacy policy?

 We regularly review this privacy policy and will post any updates to it on this webpage.
-This privacy policy was last updated on 12 January 2022.
+This privacy policy was last updated on January 15, 2024.

 Contact us

 If you have any concerns as to how your data is processed, you can contact us by e-mail at info@carrcommunications.ie or by post: 24 Fitzwilliam Place, Dublin 2, D02 T296, Ireland.
-We will respond to your queries within 30 days from when we receive them.

 Cookie policy